-Source: European Commission - Directorate-General for Economic and Financial Affairs over the wider economic and political landscape.
+The European Commission's Economic Sentiment Indicator ticked up at the end of last year over the wider economic and political landscape.
 Haberkorn says: "In the short term, while forward-looking indicators are running good in the US and Europe, the main risk is driven by the lack of fiscal consolidation which could lead to a sovereign bond 'meltdown.'
 That would completely paralyze us and I think translate into the biggest pain."

 However, Scully sums up the table's mood with the assertion that the worst thing for the year ahead would be for it to resemble the last.
 "What worries me is we have another year like 2023, where indecisiveness, or lack of certainty, just brings a continuation of the big freeze in activity.
 There was a lot of sitting on hands during covid and then we kind of came back to the world and then we got back into a market freeze again.
-Inactivity is my big worry." ■
+Inactivity is my big worry."